Eric Zolov

 Eric Zolov is an American historian, author and academic.
-He is Professor of History at Stony Brook University where he was the Director of Latin American & Caribbean Studies (2016–19), and as of 2024 he is Director of Undergraduate Studies as of (2020–present).
+He is Professor of History at Stony Brook University where he was the Director of Latin American & Caribbean Studies (2016–19) and Director of Undergraduate Studies (2020–2025).
 Previously, he taught at Franklin & Marshall College (1998–2011).
 Zolov is known for his work on the interplay between culture, politics, and international relations in twentieth-century Latin America, particularly during the Cold War era.
 His first monograph Refried Elvis: The Rise of the Mexican Counterculture was published in 1999 to positive critical acclaim, and was translated and published in Spanish by Norma Editorial.
 His book The Last Good Neighbor: Mexico in the Global Sixties (2020, Duke University Press) won the 2021 María Elena Martínez Prize in Mexican History by the Conference on Latin American History (CLAH-AHA).
 Zolov has been a member of the American Historical Association since 2001.

 Biography

 Zolov graduated with a B.A. in history from Colby College in 1987.
-He studied at the University of Chicago where he graduated with a dual M.A. in International Relations and Latin American studies in 1990, and a PhD in Latin American History in 1995.
+He studied at the University of Chicago where he graduated with a dual M.A. in International Relations and Latin American studies in 1990, and a PhD in Latin American History in 1995 under the direction of John Coatsworth, Friedrich Katz, Michael Geyer, and Leora Auslander.